NjomzaRexhepi/Library-Management-System/README.md

 It allows multiple users to send and recieve messages from each other.

-(note: to make communication between clients functional, you need to activate our tcp server.)
+(note: to make communication between clients functional, you need to activate our TCP server.)

 ## Video Call System